Kevin Kline: 1982–1999: Breakthrough and stardom

 In 1993, Kline had his first voice-acting role in The Nutcracker, and starred in Dave, a political comedy directed by Ivan Reitman and co-starring Charles Grodin, Sigourney Weaver and Ben Kingsley.
 In 1996, he played the voice role of Captain Phoebus in the Disney animated film The Hunchback of Notre Dame.
 He starred as the father of a dysfunctional family in Ang Lee's drama film The Ice Storm (1997).
 He portrayed an English literature teacher who is publicly outed when his student thanks him in his Academy Award acceptance speech in the Frank Oz comedy In & Out (1997).
 The film was inspired by Tom Hanks' acceptance speech for Philadelphia (1993).
-Kline was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his performance.
+Kline was nominated for the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy for his performance.
 In 1998, he received a star on the St. Louis Walk of Fame.

-In 1999, Kline played opposite Will Smith in the Steampunk Western film Wild Wild West.
+In 1999, Kline played opposite Will Smith in the steampunk Western film Wild Wild West.
 On Metacritic, the film has a score of 38 out of 100 based on 25 critics, indicating "generally unfavorable reviews".
 The film ended its theatrical run on October 10, 1999, after five months, having grossed $113,804,681 domestically and $108,300,000 overseas for a worldwide total of $222,104,681 against a production budget of $170 million.

-He also played the hapless Bottom in the 1999 A Midsummer Night's Dream, written, produced, and directed by Michael Hoffman, based on the 1600 play of the same name by William Shakespeare and featuring Michelle Pfeiffer and Rupert Everett as Titania and Oberon, Stanley Tucci as Puck, and Calista Flockhart, Christian Bale, Anna Friel and Dominic West as the four lovers.
+He also played the hapless Bottom in the 1999 A Midsummer Night's Dream, which was written, produced, and directed by Michael Hoffman, based on the play of the same name by William Shakespeare and featuring Michelle Pfeiffer as Titania, Rupert Everett as Oberon, Stanley Tucci as Puck, and Calista Flockhart, Christian Bale, Anna Friel and Dominic West as the four lovers.
 Kline was praised for his portrayal of the egotistical but good-natured craftsman who has pretensions to a higher social position.